ckRobinson/multi-column-markdown/README.md

         - Swapping to a different file and back, or closing and reopeing the file will force a reload of the data and fix the render issue.

 ### Other
-- Keeping an extra eye on performance after the 0.7.0 release.
+- Exporting a document with pandoc columns that contains other embedded fenced divs will not export properly.
-- Opening large files can cause Obsidian to slow down and lag while the document is being parsed.
+- Changes to a document may require a file reload to properly update Multi-Column Reflow.
-    - As of 0.4.0 this should be less of an issue but still keeping an eye on it.
+- Long paragraphs of text will not be split across columns in Multi-Column Reflow, as they are rendered as a single chunks of content by Obsidian.
 <br><br>
 - The Obsidian API and this plugin are both still works in progress and both are subject to change.